korfuri/intro_to_asymmetric_crypto/intro_to_crypto.md

 * *Encrypt* messages to you
 * *Authenticate* messages from you

-How do I know I have your public key, and not someone else?
+How do I know I have your public key, and not someone else's?

 We could meet in person to echange keys.